 The legal framework and sentencing policy

-- In 2013, only about 1% of all trip stages were made by cycle, but cyclists represented around 6% of fatalities and 15% of serious injuries.
+- In Great Britain, from 2011-15, under 2% of all trip stages were made by cycle, but cyclists represented around 6% of fatalities and 14% of serious injuries.

-- Around 88% of cyclists’ road fatalities reported by the police happen in crashes involving a motor vehicle.
+- Over the same period, c.84% of cyclists’ road fatalities reported by the police happened in crashes involving a motor vehicle.

 - For dangerous driving with a fatal outcome, the maximum sentence is 14 years; for both dangerous driving that causes a serious injury, and causing death by ‘careless’ driving, the maximum prison sentence is five years.

-- The legal framework should reflect the fact that it is unacceptable to endanger and intimidate other road users, not least cyclists and pedestrians who are disproportionately affected by road crashes.
+- The legal framework should make it clear that it is unacceptable to endanger and intimidate other road users.
+This is particularly important for cyclists and pedestrians because they are disproportionately likely to be the victims of road crashes.

-- Whether a seriously injured victim happens to survive or die makes too much difference to the sentences available, even though the driving in question may have been equally bad.
-Sentencing should be consistent and reflect the standard of driving and not its outcome.
+- Whether a seriously injured victim happens to survive or die makes too much difference to the sentences available.
+Instead, sentencing should primarily reflect the standard of driving, rather than its outcome.

-- The courts should be given the power to impose driver re-training as a sanction for convicted offenders.
+- The courts should be given the power to impose driver retraining as a sanction for convicted drivers.